 Phase 2: show crypto IPsec SA

-SSL VPN facilitates remote access connectivity from any internet enabled location without any special client from the remote site.
+Ans: SSL VPN facilitates remote access connectivity from any internet-enabled location without any special client from the remote site.
 We need a web browser and its native SSL encryption.

-IPsec is a dedicated point-to-point fixed VPN connection where SSL VPNs provides connectivity without any configuration or special software at the remote location.
+IPsec is a dedicated point-to-point fixed VPN connection where SSL VPNs provide connectivity without any configuration or special software at the remote location.

-Generic Routing Encapsulation (GRE) is a protocol which encapsulates packets in order to route other protocols over IP networks.
+Ans: Generic Routing Encapsulation (GRE) is a protocol that encapsulates packets in order to route other protocols over IP networks.